itzg/github-releaser-gradle-plugin/README.md

 ### `githubReleaseApplication`

 Releases the artifacts from the [application plugin's](https://docs.gradle.org/current/userguide/application_plugin.html) `distTar` and `distZip` tasks to the assets section of a GitHub release named for the current project version.
+The release is created if it doesn't already exist.

 The repository and GitHub token must be specifically provided, see [configuration](#configuration).